pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 I'm not sure I follow your logic.

 # out-of-body-experience
-I had an out-of-body-experience while I was on the surgeon's table.
+- I had an out-of-body-experience while I was on the surgeon's table.

 # to turn the other cheek
-We were taught to turn the other cheek.
+- We were taught to turn the other cheek.

 # sweeping statement
-To say that all Americans are X is a sweeping statement.
+- To say that all Americans are X is a sweeping statement.

 # the benefit of the doubt
-We should give him the benefit of the doubt.
+- We should give him the benefit of the doubt.

 # that's an understatement
-To say that she is difficult to work with is an understatement.
+- To say that she is difficult to work with is an understatement.

 # flaky
-Phoebe is very flaky.
+- Phoebe is very flaky.

 # pushover
-She will do whatever you ask.
+- She will do whatever you ask.
 She's such a pushover.

 # push back
-We got a lot of push back
+- We got a lot of push back when we asked for more money for the project.

 # your days are numbered
-I have to tell you that your days are numbered here.
+- I have to tell you that your days are numbered here.
 You will get fired on Friday!

 # moral obligation
-I feel no moral obligation to help the drunk passed out on the bus bench.
+- I feel no moral obligation to help the drunk passed out on the bus bench.

 # I'm interested in how it turns out.